mircealungu/mircea/projects/aiki.md

 ## Future Work
+- prepare the extension for a large scale case study
 	- allow user-definition of any time-saving websites
 	- make the backend ready for publication
-- run very large scale study
+	- design the expertiment
+- implement interceptions also on mobile devices